Joseph Richard Slevin: Other work

 Slevin also collected specimens throughout the western United States and Mexico as well as Central America and Australia.
 Biologist Vasco M. Tanner writes Slevin was largely responsible for collecting and preserving the more than 75,000 specimens housed in the academy by the time of his death.

-During World War I, Slevin served as a submarine commander in the Navy, and in 1928 succeeded Van Denbourgh as curator of academy herpetology collections.
+During World War I, Slevin served as a submarine commander in the Navy, and in 1928 succeeded Van Denburgh as curator of academy herpetology collections.
 He tried to re-enlist during World War II but was denied due to his age, and instead did contract work for the Navy in the academy's instrument shop.
 He produced 58 scientific publications, including 12 co-authored with Van Denburgh and was elected an honorary member of the academy in 1954.
 He is commemorated in the scientific names of 12 species or subspecies of snakes and lizards, as well as Slevin's mouse (Peromyscus slevini) and several species of invertebrates and plants.